Content Refresh Services - Update Content for AI-Overviews and AI Search

 You might be wondering why it's so important to refresh your content.
 There are actually many benefits that your site can get when you revive decaying content.
 Here are a few:

-Better position on Google and other search engines
+• Better position on Google, Bing, and AI-powered search engines

 Stop allowing old content to take up good real estate on your website.
 If it's just sitting there, it's not doing anything to bring value to your visitors.
-By refreshing content, however, you can strengthen your site's standing.
+By refreshing content, however, you can strengthen your site's standing and get found on AI overviews and in AI search.

 What is the Best Content to Update?